-Profile Password The password for the user.
-Note : The Password always displays as 7 () characters.
-Group A Cerberus FTP Server Group that this user belongs to.
-Constraints Anonymous If checked, the user password is ignored and the user can be logged in using any password.
+Profile Primary Group A Cerberus FTP Server Group this user has been assigned to.
+When a user has been assigned to a primary group, all the group settings override the user's settings.
+Secondary Group A Cerberus FTP Server Group this user has been assigned to.
+When a user has been assigned to a secondary group, just the virtual directories assigned to the group are now assigned to the user.
+The user's other settings remain and are not overridden by the group settings.
+Constraints Password Never Expires Overrides the password expiration policy if you have set passwords to expire after a given number of days.
+User Can Change Password Defines if a user can change their own password Anonymous If checked, the user password is ignored and the user can be logged in using any password.
 Disabled Determines whether the account can log in or not.
 A disabled account cannot log in into the server.
 Max Logins The maximum number of connections this user can make to the server at the same time.
 Disable Date If a date is set here then the account will become disabled after the date specified.
-Note : The granularity of the timer is 30 minutes.
+Note: The granularity of the timer is 30 minutes.
 The account will be disabled within 30 minutes of the time set.
 Maximum Upload Filesize This field can be used to limit the maximum size of an uploaded file.
 This value defaults to unlimited.
 The file size is specified in bytes.
 Specify 0 or any non-positive value to reset the maximum file size to unlimited.
 Allowed IP Addresses A comma-separated list of IP addresses that this user can login from.
 If no IP addresses are specified then no per-user IP address filtering is enforced.
 IP addresses can be specified as a single IP, a range of IP addresses separated by a dash, e.g. 192.168.0.100 - 192.168.0.150, or a CIDR-formatted IP address range.
 Multiple formats can be combined, with each single IP or range separated by a comma.
 Note, global IP address deny lists or allow lists are always enforced first, regardless of this setting.
-Authentication SSH Authentication Determines the authentication requirements for logging into an SFTP Method interface.
-Valid options are: • Password Only : Require only a password for authentication.
-Public Key Only: Require only a valid public key for authentication • Public Key and Password: Require both a valid public key and a valid password for authenticating a user Multifactor Determines if 2 Factor authentication is allowed or required.
-Authentication (2FA) • Allow 2 Factor: This option allows users to set up 2fa if they choose to • Require 2 Factor for HTTP/S: This makes 2fa a requirement when using the HTTP/S web client.
-Do not allow SSH SF IF logins (NO 2FA): This option will not anow users to royin via SSF SF FP when ZFA is enabled.
-Do Hot allow FTP/S logins (No 2FA) : This option will not allow users to login via ETP/S when 2EA is enabled users to login via 1 1175 when ZFA is enabled.
-Allowed Protocols
+Authentication SSH Authentication Method Determines the authentication requirements for logging into an SFTP interface.
+Valid options are: Password Only: Require only a password for authentication.
+Public Key Only: Require only a valid public key for authentication Public Key and Password: Require both a valid public key and a valid password for authenticating a user Public Key or Password: Require either a valid public key or a valid password for authenticating a user

-Permitted Login Protocols (Allowed Protocols) Controls which protocols a user is allowed to login with.
-If a protocol is not checked then the user will not be allowed to login using that protocol.
-Require Secure Control (Allowed Protocols) (Applies to FTP only) If enabled, this user can only login to the server using a secure TLS/SSL encrypted connection.
-Require Secure Data (Allowed Protocols) (Applies to FTP only) If enabled, file transfers will only be allowed over secure TLS/SSL encrypted connections.
+Multifactor Authentication (2FA) Allow 2 Factor: This option allows users to set up 2fa if they choose to Require 2 Factor for HTTP/S: This makes 2fa a requirement when using the HTTP/S web client.
+Do not allow SSH SFTP logins (No 2FA): This option will not allow users to log in via SSH SFTP when 2FA is enabled.
+Do not allow FTP/S logins (No 2FA): This option will not allow users to login via FTP/S when 2FA is enabled.
+Allowed Protocols Permitted Login Protocols Controls which protocols a user is allowed to log in with.
+If a protocol is not checked then the user will not be allowed to log in using that protocol.
+Require Secure Control (Applies to FTP only) If enabled, this user can only log in to the server using a secure TLS/SSL encrypted connection.
+Require Secure Data (Applies to FTP only) If enabled, file transfers will only be allowed over secure TLS/SSL encrypted connections.